 Jest integration

-Async Storage module is tightly coupled with its NativeModule
+Async Storage module is tightly coupled with its NativeModule part - it needs

 a running React Native application to work properly.
 In order to use it in